Whether you ride a mountain bike, a fixie, or a tandem recumbent, bicycling is a great way to get to, from, and around campus.

 Biking has been shown to reduce cholesterol and the risk of strokes and heart attacks and to lower blood pressure.
 A low-impact sport compared to jogging or running, it also helps you maintain a healthy weight, decreasing your chances of developing diabetes.
 Biking is virtually a carbon-free commute option, and helps prevent harmful greenhouse gases from being released into the atmosphere.

 When biking to campus, choose a route that is bike friendly.
 Look for roads with bike lanes or wide shoulders, or use multiuse trails, such as the Scott Pierson.
 If hills, inclement weather, or a long day make bicycling unpleasant, put your bike on the bus for an easy ride home.
+Plan your route with the Pierce County bike map.

 Always wear a helmet; it's required by law.
 Wear light-colored or reflective clothing and use as many lights as possible (clip-on LEDS are available at Security Services).
 Remember to carry a lock with you, and register your bike to mitigate theft.